 After copying, delete the

-A common problem that is encountered when adding new replication slaves is that the new slave fails with a series of warning and error messages like these:
+A common problem that is encountered when adding new replicas is that the new replica fails with a series of warning and error messages like these:

 This situation can occur if the

---relay-log-indexoption is not used.
-See Section 2.6, “Replication and Binary Logging Options and Variables”, for more information about these options.
+relay_log_indexsystem variable is not used.
+For more information about these variables, see Section 2.6, “Replication and Binary Logging Options and Variables”.

 To avoid this problem, use the same value for